 Our church family today continues to serve the creoles/black ancestors of our founding and receive with great joy people of every race and culture.

 Contact: Fr.
-John O'Brien, Stephen Newbury, Donna Ioustanua, Lillian Dugar
+John O'Brien, Stephen and Jennifer Newbury, Donna Ioustanua, Lillian Dugar

 Disciples of Jesus Christ the King (Catholic Adult Discipleship)